AdobeDocs/experience-manager-65.en/help/sites-deploying/resource-mapping.md

 * Prefix all requests with `/content` so that the internal structure is hidden from the visitors to your website.
 * Define a redirect so that all requests to the `/content/en/gateway` page of your website are redirected to `https://gbiv.com/`.

-One possible HTTP mapping prefixes all requests to `localhost:4503` with `/content`.
+One possible HTTP mapping [prefixes all requests to localhost:4503 with /content](#configuring-an-internal-redirect-to-content).
 A mapping like this could be used to hide the internal structure from the visitors to the website as it allows:

-`localhost:4503/content/we-retail/en/products.html`
+`localhost:4503/content/geometrixx/en/products.html`

 to be accessed using:

-`localhost:4503/we-retail/en/products.html`
+`localhost:4503/geometrixx/en/products.html`

-as the mapping will automatically add the prefix `/content` to `/we-retail/en/products.html`.
+as the mapping will automatically add the prefix `/content` to `/geometrixx/en/products.html`.

 >[!CAUTION]
 >